Seppli11/ZHAW-Summary/summaries/23FS/BSY/Test.md

 * Page Table Entry: Do both the locked bit and protected/read-only bit prevent the block from being swapped?
 (Mem/p.14)
 * Where and when is are the following list written?
 Are these on the fs itself and are updated by the fs?![image-20230605160718414](res/Test/image-20230605160718414.png)
   * In the same graphics, aren't these bit maps?
   * How are free blocks found?
-Are there lists of free bl
+Are there lists of free blocks?
   * How can two free blocks exist?
   * Can both blocks free and blocks in use be `1`?
 * Can Logical Groups contain both logical and physical volumes?
 What are volume groups?